Before you go, why not get a free pest control quote...

 Image via flickr by Ivan Radic

-Are you spotting more and more long-legged, hyperactive spiders in your basement or in even more common parts of your home?
-It's easy to diagnose these pests incorrectly, but if they are in fact cellar spiders, there are a few signs that will prove it.
+Are you spotting more and more long-legged, hyperactive spiders in your basement or even more common parts of your home?
+It’s easy to misdiagnose these pests, but if they are, in fact, cellar spiders, there are a few signs that will prove it.
 Bulwark is here with everything you need to know about these pests, including how to get rid of cellar spiders.